tytydraco/yessleep/out/My_Teeth_Went_Missing_And_The_Worms_That_Replaced_Them_Know_All_Of_Our_Secrets.md

 ^*victor* ^*chang* ^*is* ^*the* ^*neighborhood* ^*bicycle* ^*thief.* ^*he* ^*has* ^*four* ^*bicycles* ^*in* ^*his* ^*living* ^*room* ^*right* ^*now.* ^*sells* ^*them* ^*at* ^*pawn* ^*shops.*

 They whisper to me, and in response I decide to change the topic asking them: "Where is this Denthraxis Molarion from?"
 I don't need to carefully enunciate my words.
 They simply understand me because they are a part of me.
 They're fused with me, growing as they are from my gums.
+I feel them squirming uncomfortably, deciding whether or not they should answer me at all...then they do...

 ^*in* ^*sumeria* ^*he* ^*acquired* ^*the* ^*name,* ^*Denthraxis* ^*Molarion,* ^*by* ^*which* ^*we* ^*now* ^*praise* ^*him* ^*but* ^*the* ^*hittites* ^*knew* ^*him* ^*as* ^*Denthraxis* ^*Tarhunza* ^*and* ^*minoans* ^*before* ^*that* ^*worshiped* ^*Denthraxis* ^*Gnossionyx…the* ^*elamites* ^*before* ^*the* ^*minoans* ^*knew* ^*him* ^*as* ^*the* ^*all-knowing* ^*Denthraxis* ^*Kheshmari* ^*in* ^*their* ^*native* ^*tongue.* ^*he* ^*is* ^*one* ^*god,* ^*everlasting,* ^*and* ^*has* ^*gone* ^*by* ^*names* ^*that* ^*are* ^*legion.*